 TikTok has policies on impersonation and misleading profile information, but does not require user accounts to represent authentic humans.

 7. Restrict the distribution of accounts posting plagiarized and unoriginal content

 Plagiarism and aggregation of content produced by others is another way foreign actors are able to infiltrate domestic online communities.
 Foreign bad actors often have a limited understanding of the communities they want to target, which means they have difficulty producing relevant original content.
 To build audiences online, they frequently resort to plagiarizing content created within the community.

 For example, Facebook scammers in Macedonia have admitted in interviews to plagiarizing their stories from U.S. outlets.
-In a recent takedown of suspected Russian Internet Research Agency accounts on Instagram, a majority of accounts re-posted content originally produced and popularized by Americans.
-While copyright infringement laws do apply to social media platforms, current platform policies are failing to prevent foreign bad actors from infiltrating domestic communities through large-scale intellectual property theft.
+In a takedown of suspected Russian Internet Research Agency accounts on Instagram, a majority of accounts re-posted content originally produced and popularized by Americans.
+While copyright infringement laws do apply to social media companies, current company policies are failing to prevent foreign bad actors from infiltrating domestic communities through large-scale intellectual property theft.

 Google Search/News/YouTube considers plagiarism, copying, article spinning, and other forms of low-effort content production to be “low quality” and downranks it heavily in favor of publishers of original content.